Safety First: For Happy, Confident Learners

 Imagine how a child feels when they know that their Centre is full of fun, and is a place where all children, including those that are vulnerable and from diverse backgrounds, feel safe.
 A place where their voices are heard and decisions are made that affect their lives in a positive way.

-Embedding a safety-first culture at Guardian also includes having a Safety Champion at each one of our Centres.
-Our Safety Champions are part of our national safety committee who meet regularly to discuss and discover ways to improve and promote safety for children, families, and teams.
+Embedding a safety-first culture at Guardian also includes ensuring that every team member in our centres has a thorough understanding of child-safe practices.
+Our teams regularly discuss and share ways to improve and promote safety for children, families, and teams.

 This continues the cycle of thinking about safety, taking personal responsibility, and acting, which ultimately means that safety is part of our culture and everyday behaviour.
 A truly safety-first culture means children have an environment where safety, security, and wellbeing support them to be bold, curious, and creative in their learning.